PhDStudentsP13/ScalaAndSpark/README.md

 * [Union Types](http://milessabin.com/blog/2011/06/09/scala-union-types-curry-howard/)
 * [Equivalence between Java and Scala](http://rea.tech/java-to-scala-cheatsheet/)

-## Before introduce Spark stuff, i will recomand to you the [SparkNotebook](https://github.com/spark-notebook/spark-notebook)
+## Before introduce Spark, i will recomand to you the [SparkNotebook](https://github.com/spark-notebook/spark-notebook)
-It offers multiple usefull functionalities to practice as well **Scala** as **Spark** for any kind of purposes.
+So why introduce a first appearance Spark tool, simply because it offers multiple usefull functionalities to practice as well **Scala** as **Spark** for any kind of purposes.

 # [Spark](https://spark.apache.org/)
 Let's start with the **[official website guides](http://spark.apache.org/docs/latest/quick-start.html)** without forgetting to give the link towards the **[Databricks blog](https://databricks.com/blog)** and for impatients the usefull **[awesome-spark](https://github.com/awesome-spark/awesome-spark)** and **[spark-packages](https://spark-packages.org/)** links.